Unboxed-Software/solana-course/content/anchor-frontend.md

 ![Screenshot of Increment Program Log](../assets/anchor-frontend-increment.png)

-Congratulations, you now know how to set up a frontend to invoke a Solana program using an IDL generated with Anchor.
+Congratulations, you now know how to set up a frontend to invoke a Solana program using an Anchor IDL.

-If you need more time with this project to feel comfortable with these concepts, feel free to have a look at the [solution code](https://github.com/Unboxed-Software/anchor-ping-frontend) before continuing.
+If you need more time with this project to feel comfortable with these concepts, feel free to have a look at the [solution code on the `solution-increment` branch](https://github.com/Unboxed-Software/anchor-ping-frontend/tree/solution-increment) before continuing.

 # Challenge